Kelis, 40, Wows In Orange Swimsuit, Rocks Big Curly Signature Hair

 “Happy Bday my SISSIE (in my head at least!)
 I will be stanning you forever, for you are such a INSPIRATION!!” one user wrote.

-“Your milkshake brings all boys to the backyard,” another shared, referencing her signature single, “Milkshake.”
+“Your milkshake brings all boys to the backyard,” another shared, referencing her signature single “Milkshake.”

 “Happy birthday, I love Kelis, always been my favorite singer,” a third mentioned.